Serra da Galga Formation

 The Serra da Galga Formation is a geological formation in Minas Gerais state of southeastern Brazil.
-Its strata date back to the Maastrichtian, and are part of the Bauru Group.It was originally considered a member of the Marília Formation.
+Its strata date back to the Maastrichtian, and are part of the Bauru Group.
+It was originally considered a member of the Marília Formation.

 Dinosaur remains are among the fossils that have been recovered from the formation.

+Geology

+The Serra da Galga formation is interpreted as having been deposited under a hot, dry climate.
+The formation is considered to be of a Late Maastrichtian age.